FMR logo people ox logo rsc logo

 of this special supplement.
 We are grateful to both SSRC and UNAIDS for funding its production and dissemination.

-The supplement is is being published in English and French, and is free of charge in print and online.
+The supplement is published in English and French, and is free of charge in print and online.

 Please note that this special supplement will be distributed to our usual English and French mailing lists (with FMR 36 in November).
 If you usually receive FMR, you do not need to request it unless you require extra or multiple copies.